forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 # Aggregations of Atoms: Giving Matter Properties

+> in work

-> in work, incomplete, some parts are explorative and need to be checked
+> some parts are explorative and need to be checked

 > Currently (May 2021) collection of topics of atoms arrangement relevant for other part of this page.
 The topics are sketchy and incomplete.
 Long-term goal: Description how atomic elements arrange to form inorganic or organic matter.